About Verona Fonté

 In addition, through Iris Arts she has contributed to other socially relevant projects, building websites for non-profit organizations, consulting with organizations about their digital presence on the internet and training youth leaders in developing the digital media skills necessary to become change-makers and present their visions and stories to the world.

-Since 2007, Iris Arts has worked in Costa Rica with the nonprofit, Voz Propria Foundation and it’s Director, Guadalupe Urbina, providing digital media products to support Voz Propia in its mission.
+Verona worked in Costa Rica from 2007 to 2014 through Iris Arts with the nonprofit, Voz Propria Foundation and it’s Director, Guadalupe Urbina, providing digital media products to support Voz Propia in its mission.
 Voz Propia has a history of starting local programs which then spread throughout Costa Rica and Central America.
 Verona helped Voz Propia develop a public platform enabling: 1) Sustainable social programs with socially challenged children, 2) Ongoing work with the social programs in conjunction with the co-operative Long Mai Sonador in San Isidro, Costa Rica.